 Artists and compelled speech

 Artists express their thoughts and beliefs through custom creations.
 Photographers, calligraphers, graphic designers, filmmakers, custom print shops, floral artists, and cake artists all speak through the custom art that they design.
-Yet, all too often, the government is using its power to try and compel these artists to create art—and speak messages—that violate their deeply held convictions.
+Yet, all too often, the government is using its power to try to compel these artists to create art—and express messages—that violate their deeply held convictions.